bleutzinn/grav-plugin-add-page-by-form/README.md

 ## Security

-This plugin is being developed for a specific use case where an anonymous user is allowed to add a page to a Grav website.
-The page is not visible in the menu by default but gets moderated by the Admin user.
-Upon approval the Admin sets 'published: true' so the page will be included in the menu.

-The above use case does not require any security and so, this plugin does not provide any security measures.
+This plugin does not provide any security measures.
 Please take this in consideration before using this plugin.

 ## Installation